-Top 10 Google Videos Editors: Edit Videos on Chromebooks 2020
+Top 10 Free Google Videos Editors: Edit Videos on Chromebooks Easily

 Since first released in 2011, Chromebooks have grown as competitive laptops with speedy, smart and secure performances, and later more and more manufactures start to make laptops with Chrome OS, like Samsung, Asus, HP, Dell, Acer, etc. More office workers tend to buy themselves a Chromebook for its simple and effective interface, or buy it for school children with its simple use in learning and creating stuff.
 Another point is that it costs less than general Windows and macOS laptops.

-- NO 1: WeVideo – Recommended by Google Chrome Web Store
+- 1. WeVideo – Recommended by Google Chrome Web Store

-- NO 2: Kapwing – Browser-based Video Editor on Chome OS
+- 2. Kapwing – Browser-based Video Editor on Chome OS

-- NO 3: ClipChamp – Hottest Online Video Editor for Chromebooks
+- 3. ClipChamp – Hottest Online Video Editor for Chromebooks

-- NO 4: Magisto – Simple Video Editor for Quick Edits
+- 4. Magisto – Simple Video Editor for Quick Edits

-- NO 5: Online Video Cutter – Free and Online Video Editor
+- 5. Online Video Cutter – Free and Online Video Editor

-- NO 6: OpenShot – Open-source Editor Online Version
+- 6. OpenShot – Open-source Editor Online Version

-- NO 7: MovieStudio – Top in Google Chrome Web Store
+- 7. MovieStudio – Top in Google Chrome Web Store

-- NO 8: Hippo Video – Edit like a Pro Online
+- 8. Hippo Video – Edit like a Pro Online

-- NO 9: Clideo – Online Video Editing Kit for Chromebooks
+- 9: Clideo – Online Video Editing Kit for Chromebooks

-- NO 10: Wideo – Make Animated Videos on Chromebooks
+- 10: Wideo – Make Animated Videos on Chromebooks

 As the most recommended Chrome OS video editor, WeVideo gets popular with various reasons.
 In the first place, it is powerful as an offline video editing tool.
 Beside basic edits like cut and merge, you can create your own story on your Chromebook by adding texts, BGM, and sound effects, transitions and graphics, etc. And it is so multifunctional that can record screen and overvoice, and it offers unlimited use of over 1 million pieces of stock media, including videos, images and music tracks to enrich your video content.